How-to-Fix-a-Starting-System-Fault

 How to Fix a Starting System Fault

-If you’ve been having trouble starting your car, there’s a good chance that the problem is with the starting system.
-In this article I’ll walk you through the steps you can take to troubleshoot and fix a starting system fault.
+If you’ve been having trouble starting your car, there’s a good chance the problem is with the starting system.
+In this article, I’ll walk you through the steps you can take to troubleshoot and fix a starting system fault.
 I’ll also cover some of the most common causes of starting system faults and how to prevent them.
 So, whether you’re a DIY enthusiast or just looking for information on what to do if your car won’t start, keep reading.

-What is a starting system fault and what are the symptoms?
+What is a starting system fault, and what are the symptoms?

-A starting system fault is a problem with the system that is responsible for starting the engine.
-The most common symptom of a starting system fault is that the engine will not start when you turn the key in the ignition.
+A starting system fault is a problem with the system responsible for starting the engine.
+The most common symptom is that the engine will not start when you turn the key in the ignition.
 Other symptoms can include the engine cranking slowly or not at all, the starter staying on after you turn off the engine, or the engine stalling after you start it.

-Why does starting system fault happen?
+Why does a starting system fault happen?

 ⚠️ A failed starter motor